Forgot iPad Passcode? Here are 4 Incredibly Useful Ways!

-- Visit iCloud.com using any website or another iOS Device that has the Find My app.
+Visit iCloud.com using any web browser or use another iOS device with the Find My app installed.

 If you are using the Find My app, select your device from the list of devices and click on Actions.
 Select the “Erase iPad” option and confirm it.

 Tips to Avoid Getting the iPad Disabled Again

 1. Disable Raise to Wake and Tap to Wake

 Deactivate these options from the iPad Settings menu if you feel that accidentally touching the screen can result in incorrect login attempts, and the device gets unlocked.